developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 1. Create an ssl_certificate.cer file with the command:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs7 -print_certs -in ssl_certificate.p7b -out ssl_certificate.cer`<br>
 where "ssl_certificate.p7b" is the certificate issued by the CA.
-2. Create SSL certificate "ssl_certificate.pfx" with command (using the private key password created from step 4 in the previous section):
+2. Create SSL certificate "ssl_certificate.pfx" with command (using the private key password created from step 4 in the previous section): <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs12 -export -in ssl_certificate.cer -inkey dtrkdemo.key -out ssl_certificate.pfx`<br>
 where "dtrkdemo.key" is the private key generated from step 4 in the previous section and "ssl_certificate.cer" is the file generated from the previous step 1.
 3. Import the SSL certificate on the server.
 Double-click the certificate on the local computer and follow the Certificate Import wizard.